About 1 hour

 Put the carrot sticks into a bowl, drizzle with a bit of olive oil, sprinkle with salt then pour the carrots onto one half of a parchment lined baking sheet in a single layer.

-other side of the baking sheet, cut side down.
-Pop the veggies into the oven for about 30 minutes, until they are browned on the edges and tender
+Put a splash of olive oil into a small bowl then dip a pastry bush into the oil and gently brush the cut side of each leek with a bit of olive oil, sprinkle the cut side generously with salt and place the leeks on the other side of the baking sheet, cut side down.
+Pop the veggies into the oven for about 40 minutes, until they are browned on the edges and tender.

 Once the veggies are in the oven get the sauce and stuffing on the go.

 Add a drizzle of olive oil to a heavy skillet over medium heat and sauté the onions until the begin to turn translucent, then add the lamb, salt, pepper, and garlic granules and mix well.
 Sauté until the lamb is cooked then remove from the heat and set aside.

 Place the tomato sauce into a small pot and bring it to a medium boil.
 Add all other sauce ingredients and maintain a boil until the sauce begins to reduce and thicken, then let simmer for 5 minutes.

 When the sauce has simmered 5 minutes it’s time to stuff the peppers.
 Turn the peppers over on the sheet pan (cut side up) and share the lamb stuffing over the four halves.
 Spoon the sauce into the four halves overtop of the lamb and share the grated cheese to the top of each pepper.
 Pop the peppers into the oven when there are about 10 minutes left on the vegetables.
 The peppers are done when the cheese is melted and golden brown.